jhelvy/charts/README.md

 # usPevSales

-**Description**: The chart in my 2020 article in Issues in Science and Technology (Winter 2020).
+**Description**: The chart in my 2021 article in *Issues in Science and Technology* titled, [“Why the US Trails the World in Electric Vehicles”](https://issues.org/china-norway-ev-tesla/).
 The chart shows monthly sales of plug-in electric vehicles in the US from 2014 to 2020.

 **Data**: [hybridcars.com
 (’14-’17)](https://www.hybridcars.com/june-2018-hybrid-cars-sales-dashboard/)